-Areas for scientific (fishery) research have again been included in the spatial desginations of the MSP, though in the Baltic Sea EEZ the location and size were slightly amended compared to the 2009 plans according to requests from the Institute of Baltic Sea Fisheries..
+Areas for scientific (fishery) research have again been included in the spatial desginations of the MSP, though in the Baltic Sea EEZ the location and size were slightly amended compared to the 2009 plans according to requests from the Institute of Baltic Sea Fisheries.
+The area FoO3 overlaps partly with a priority and a reserved area for offshore wind development (EO2, EO2-West) - here scientific (fishery) research has still to be viable as before, when windfarms are constructed and in operation.
+If and how this will be maintained still needs to be assessed.